Exploring the cultural stories hidden in what we desire, cultivate, and consume.

 From Research to Practice

-Dr. Spector’s publications include academic articles on ethics and identity, the collection Prostitution and Pornography: Philosophical Debate About the Sex Industry, a book on cocktails, and work for Bloomsbury Press’s forthcoming series on the cultural history of prostitution.
-Dr. Spector has published extensively in moral philosophy, early modern thought, and cultural history with work appearing in leading philosophy journals and scholarly anthologies from major academic presses.
-She is also a frequent interview subject across a variety of formats, discussing ethics and cultural history.
+Dr. Spector’s publications include academic articles on ethics and identity, a book on cocktails, the collection Prostitution and Pornography: Philosophical Debate About the Sex Industry, and contribution to Bloomsbury Press’s forthcoming series The Cultural History of Prostitution.
+Her work has appeared in leading philosophy journals and scholarly anthologies from major academic presses, and she is a frequent interview subject and consultant on ethics and cultural history, with appearances in outlets as diverse as VinePair, Inside Hook, The Hartford Courant, Fox News and public radio.